Shōhei Hino

+Life and career

+Hino was born in Tokyo and raised in Osaka.

-He began his acting career at the age of 13.
+Hino began his acting career at the age of 13.
 In 1966, he made his film debut with Izukoe.
 In 1973, he was given the stage name Shōhei Hino by novelist Shōtarō Ikenami.
 In the same year, he won popularity through his role Hashiba Hideyoshi in Kunitori Monogatari.
-In 1974, Hino made film appearance for the first time in 8 years and played lead role for the first time in Orenochi wa Taninnochi" directed by Toshio Masuda.
+In 1974, Hino made film appearance for the first time in eight years and played lead role for the first time in My Blood is the Blood of Others directed by Toshio Masuda.
 He was one of the candidates for the role of main character Genji in Shohei Imamura's film Eijanaika but eventually he played a smaller role.
 As a singer Hino debuted in 1977 with the single "Sonomamani".

-From 2011, Hino has been hosting a travel program "Nippon Odan Kokorotabi" on NHK-BS which he travels around Japan by bicycle.
+From 2011, Hino has been hosting a travel program Nippon Judan Kokorotabi on NHK-BS which he travelled around Japan by bicycle.

 In 2012, Hino played General Hideki Tojo in the film Emperor.

+Hino died in Tokyo on November 14, 2024, at the age of 75.